Singular Soliton Operators and Indefinite Metrics: Appendix 3

-\begin{rem} a)Deconinck and Segur claim in the paragraph 4.4 of their work \cite{DecSeg} that according to the KdV dynamics (with hierarchy) the poles of finite-gap elliptic, rational and trigonometric solution can collapse to singular points by the triangular groups only containing $n(n+1)/2$ items (which is true), entering and leaving this point in the complex $x$-plane along the directions of the vertices of the equilateral polygon (which is wrong for $n>2$).
-In fact, according to our results \cite{GrinNov_UMN_2009}, \cite{GrinNov_DAN_2011} this point splits ``approximately'' ( but not exactly) as a set of integer points in the equilateral triangle for all $n=1,2,3,...$.
+\begin{rem} a)Deconinck and Segur made the following claim in the section 4.4 of their work \cite{DecSeg}: According to the KdV dynamics (with hierarchy) the poles of finite-gap elliptic, rational and trigonometric solution can collapse to singular points by the triangular groups containing $n(n+1)/2$ items only.
+It is true, but they claim also that the poles are leaving this point in the complex $x$-plane along the directions of vertices of the equilateral polygon.
+It is wrong for $n>2$.
+In fact, according to our results \cite{GrinNov_UMN_2009}, \cite{GrinNov_DAN_2011} this multiple pole splits ``approximately'' ( but not exactly) as a set of integer points in the equilateral triangle for all $n=1,2,3,\ldots$.
 Exactly $[(n+1)/2]$ poles remain at the real axis which is a diagonal in this triangle.
-This number plays fundamental role in our results \cite{GrinNov_UMN_2009}, \cite{GrinNov_DAN_2011} defining the contribution of each pole to the total number of negative squares in the functional space with indefinite metric where the singular Schr\"odinger operator is symmetric.
+This number plays a fundamental role in our results \cite{GrinNov_UMN_2009}, \cite{GrinNov_DAN_2011}.
+Each real generic pole contributes to the total number of negative squares in the indefinite metric for which our singular Schr\"odinger operator is symmetric.

-b)Until now we also cannot understand proof in the work \cite{DecSeg} that their elliptic potentials closed to multisoliton limit are finite-gap.
-We will clarify this question later. \end{rem}
+b)Until now we cannot understand the proof of the main statement of the work \cite{DecSeg}: is it true that their elliptic deformations of multisoliton potentials are always finite-gap?
+We are planning to clarify this question later. \end{rem}